pedroblayaluz/strandings-RSC/README.md

 ## Description

-This repository contains analysis scripts from the article “*Are green and loggerhead strandings increasing due to population growth in the southwestern Atlantic Ocean?*” to be submitted to [Biological Conservation](www.journals.elsevier.com/biological-conservation).
+This repository contains analysis scripts from the article “*Are green and loggerhead turtle strandings increasing due to population growth in the southwestern Atlantic Ocean?*” to be submitted to [Biological Conservation](www.journals.elsevier.com/biological-conservation).
 The analysis code is divided into several separate scripts, which are called